Shot In the Arm Housing Incentive

-- A developer must commit to constructing at least two new housing units (4 was the requirement in Phase 1).
-The homes cannot be owner occupied and cannot have already been permitted.
+- The home cannot be owner occupied and cannot have already been permitted.

 - For sale or for lease (rent) are both eligible.

-- Single family houses can qualify for $12,000 in incentives (if state funding is approved).
+- Single family houses can qualify for $12,000 in incentives.

 - Townhomes (duplexes) can qualify for $12,000 per side.

 - Upper-floor Downtown living quarters can qualify for $15,000 per living unit.

 - Multi-unit structures (over 2 units) can qualify for “up to” $6,000 per living unit.

 - Modular Homes (as defined by the State) can qualify for $6,000 per unit upon certificate of occupancy.